 For units that use on-line cleaning, the dust released during cleaning must fall through filter area as it settles by gravity.
 If the upward velocity of the inlet gas stream exceeds the downward terminal settling velocity, the particle will be caught and return to the bag-dust cake surface.

 A group of engineers with years of experiences established Fanavaran ShayanTarh Company to improve environmental conditions in different industries since 2007.
-We are a leading provider of filtration, equipment and services for the cement works as well as for other industries.
+We are a leading provider in filtration and dedusting air pollution industry.